zankerx/Flash-Attention-Triton-kernel-Bloc-Sliding-Window/README.md

 ## Attention pattern

-This kernel is defined by two parameters : the bloc size (ex : the number of tokens per frames) and the window size (the contexte size).
+The attention pattern is defined by two parameters : the bloc size (ex : the number of tokens per frames) and the window size (the contexte size).

 <div style="text-align: center;">